 6.3.
-Ancillary service offer requirements [proposed replacement] for sections 7, 8, 9 & 10]
+Ancillary service offer requirements

-- (a) Contingency FCAS Providers must make market ancillary service offers based on their expectation of what their FCAS Facility can deliver at its connection point in response to the Frequency Ramp from 50 Hz shown in Table 9 to the Raise Reference Frequency or Lower Reference Frequency (as applicable) while a price band is enabled. - (b) Subject to paragraph (a), the amount of a Contingency FCAS in a price band and all cheaper price bands must exclude any Inertial Response and is calculated as the lesser of twice the Time Average of the Raise Response or Lower Response between the times shown in Column 3 and Column 4 of Table 9 and is capped at the peak active power change.
+- (a) Contingency FCAS Providers must make market ancillary service offers based on their expectation of what their FCAS Facility can deliver at its connection point in response to the Frequency Ramp from 50 Hz to the Raise Reference Frequency or Lower Reference Frequency (as applicable) while a price band is enabled. - (b) Subject to paragraph (a), the amount of Very Fast FCAS, Fast FCAS and Slow FCAS in a price band and all cheaper price bands must exclude any Inertial Response and is calculated as the lesser of twice the Time Average of the Raise Response or Lower Response between the times shown in Column 3 and Column 4 of Table 8 and is capped at the peak active power change. - (c) Subject to paragraph (a), the amount of Delayed FCAS in a price band and all cheaper price bands is calculated as the lesser of twice the Time Average of the Raise Response or Lower Response between the times shown in Column 3 and the Time Average of the Raise Response or Lower Response between the times shown in Column 4 of Table 8 and is capped at the peak active power change.